I’m so excited to be sharing one of my all-time favourite, all-time EASIEST, DIY projects with you – our DIY Pallet Pumpkin Stand!

 Seriously, could she be any cuter?!
 That’s our Little Miss Pickle, just a couple of months past her second birthday.
 She was Big Sister already, and rocking it.

-To create this amazing photo prop – and front yard decoration – we only needed three things:
+To create this amazing photo prop – and front yard or front porch decoration – we only needed three things:

 - an old pallet